surniaulula/wpsso/readme.txt

 = 8.5.1-b.1 =

 (2020/09/18) Additional translation string updates for the Setup Guide.
 Fixed All In One SEO Pack plugin detection.
 Fixed Squirrly SEO conflict notification texts and links.
+Added new Schema Review sub-types.

 = 8.5.0 =